-RECOMMENDED: Xilinx also recommends running report_methodology to identify when a set_max_delay -datapath_only constraint is overridden by a set_clock_groups or set_false_path constraint.
-For details, see Running Report Methodology in Chapter 4.
+RECOMMENDED: Xilinx also recommends running $report_methodology$ to identify when a set_max_delay -datapath_only constraint is overridden by a set_clock_groups or set_false_path constraint.

-• set_bus_skew: Constrains a set of signals between asynchronous CDC paths by bus skew instead of latency.
+set_bus_skew: Constrains a set of signals between asynchronous CDC paths by bus skew instead of latency.

 TIP: You can also set a bus skew constraint from the Vivado IDE.
 In the Timing Constraints window, expand Assertions, and double-click Set Bus Skew.